portsoc/hangman-in-branches/README.md

 - [ ] We should lint our code, checking its quality, before submission (although this could have been done earlier too).

 ## Further Exploration

-At the moment we are not using the request parameter of the `createGame` and `calculateScore` functions

 <p align="right">(<a href="#top">back to top</a>)</p>